Orangeburg, New York

 - Separate power substations from NY & NJ Critical IT load: 1.9 MW

-The Disaster Recovery space totaling 3,460 square feet, with 84 shared desks, 5 dedicated offices, and 3,500 square feet of additional customizable space.
 Our shared seats, customized dedicated offices, dedicated access controlled space and conference rooms ensure you have the space needed to keep your business up and running, even in the face of a disaster.
+The Disaster Recovery space totals 3,460 sq ft, with 84 shared desks, 5 dedicated offices, and 3,500 sq ft of additional customizable space.

-Those shopping for colocation or cloud hosting within the New York area would be wise to consider upstate New York over New York City.
+Those shopping for colocation or cloud hosting within the New York area would be wise to consider an upstate New York facility over a facility within New York City.

-- High power costs: commercial energy in NYC is close to 14 cents per kWh, while in surrounding counties it can be as low as 10 cents.
+- High power costs: commercial energy in NYC is close to 14 cents per kWh.

 - Lack of data center sales tax and investment incentives.